 Enrolment in units available at ECA Melbourne, Hong Kong Universal Ed, and Shanghai Ocean University is only available to eligible students studying at those corresponding locations.

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-- Apply theory to develop innovative strategic solutions for a business.
+- Develop innovative and sustainable strategic solutions for a business

 - Communicate complex strategic analysis in written and oral forms.